Power Variability: Variable

 - Ballistic Turret for an extra three zeros preset for known distances

 - Functional in a wide variety of temperatures: -4 to 131 degrees Fahrenheit

 - Fully waterproof up to 13 feet under water

 - Light-weight and compact rifle scope, weighing only 14.5 ounces - lighter than most other scopes in with this size objective lens and power range

 - Easy to mount, set up, and use

 Our Verdict on the Z3 Rifle Scope

-According to the bull’s-eye, you have no excuse to not hit the inner bull’s-eye with the Swarovski Riflescope Z3 4-12×50 BT L rifle scope.
+According to the bull's-eye, you have no excuse to not hit the inner bull's-eye with the Swarovski Riflescope Z3 4-12x50 BT L rifle scope.
 It might not be the flagship line for Swaro, but it sure has swagger of its own.
-Unfortunately, at 12X power, you won’t have the benefit of having a side focus or adjustable objective since it lacks one.
-This could just have you swinging by the Swarovski Z5 3.5-18X44 P rifle scope instead.
+Unfortunately, at 12X power, you won't have the benefit of having a side focus or adjustable objective since it lacks one.
+This could just have you taking a look at the Swarovski Z5 3.5-18X44 P rifle scope instead.

 That beauty of a scope does have a parallax correction side focus, and with 18X max power, you sure will need it at one point or another.
 Surprisingly, it's not going to cost an arm and a leg to upgrade to the Z5 from the Z3 scope.
 That's a great tip for you since knowing all your options can certainly make all the difference when spending this kind of cash!